KSchopmeyer/smipyping/notes/installation_notes.md

        $ cd smipypingtest/smipyping

     b.
 Create the virtual environment (the following line uses `virtualenvwrapper`).
 The -a . options sets the current directory as the workspace for this virtual environment so that simply executing `workon smipypingtest` activated the virtual environment and also changes to the directory containing that version of the project.

        $ mkvirtualenv -a . smipypingtest

+       This creates a virtual environment named smipypingtest and also sets the directory for that virtual environment to the current directory.
+This makes it easy with one statement (workon ...) to activate that virtual envrionment and also go to the project directory for that environment.

     c.
 Activate the new virtual environment

         $ workon smipypingtest

 4. Install and build smipyping.
-This step is required because we cloned the code into place,  when we change to pip, it will no longer be necessary
+This step is required because we cloned the code into place.
+When we change to pip install, it will no longer be necessary.

     a.
 Be sure you are in the directory defined in step 3.
 The easiest way is with the cmd: